 Wednesday, April 18, 2012

-The 1912 Helen Hayes Theater -- No. 240 West 44th Street
+The 1912 Helen Hayes Theater -- 240 West 44th Street

 photo by Alice Lum

-In the first decade of the 20th century Manhattan’s theater district had firmly rooted itself in the Times Square neighborhood; having gradually relocated from 23rd Street.
+In the first decade of the 20th century Manhattan’s theater district had firmly rooted itself in the Times Square neighborhood, having gradually relocated from 23rd Street.
 On the side streets along Broadway rose grand Beaux Arts or Classic-revival theaters with lavish interiors capable of seating large audiences.
+Winthrop Ames had other ideas.

-Ames felt the problem with the New Theater was not what it offered—non-commercial repertory theater based on the government-subsidizes theaters like the Comedie Francaise—but the ponderous problems of running a large house.
+Ames felt the problem with the New Theater was not what it offered—non-commercial repertory theater based on the government-subsidized theaters like the Comedie Francaise—but the ponderous problems of running a large house.
 What was needed, he felt, was a little theater.

 Theatre Magazine published a drawing of the new theater in 1912--NYPL Collection

-One critic wrote “This is the house of Mr. Winthrop Ames; the patrons are his guests for the nonce, in an old colonial house behind a garden wall…The auditorium is most unusual.
+One critic wrote, “This is the house of Mr. Winthrop Ames; the patrons are his guests for the nonce, in an old colonial house behind a garden wall…The auditorium is most unusual.
 It is as though a high and spacious room in a private house had been converted into a theater, by putting in an inclined floor and cutting a proscenium opening in the further wall.”

 When the theater was completed, brownstone residences still lined 44th Street -- photo NYPL Collection